 Table 4 contains the means test for the age variable within the sample.
 One subgroup of 45 respondents was over 25 years old.
 These responses are compared with the 237 respondents under 25 years old.
 This group of older respondents was very focused on job related items.
 Significant differences were found on outsourcing increasing jobs, impacting manufacturing jobs, creating new fields and jobs, and increasing employment opportunities for college graduates.
-In each case the older respondents were significantly more pessimistic about the impact of outsourcing on jobs.
-There were no significant differences on the economy related items by age.
+In each case the older respondents were significant differences on the economy related items by age.
 Finally, the older respondents did claim to be significantly more knowledgeable about outsourcing.
 One possible explanation is that older respondents have worked more than younger and as a result are more sensitive to anecdotes of job loss.
 Perhaps some of the respondents even attributed past job changes to outsourcing.
 That is certainly an issue to explore in further analysis.